yoshioterada/k8s-Azure-Container-Service-AKS--on-Azure/Kubernetes-Workshop6.md

-In order to access to the external service, In this [Control Egress Traffic](https://istio.io/docs/tasks/traffic-management/egress/) entry, Helm packaging tool is used.
-However you can also configure the metadata for  "***traffic.sidecar.istio.io/includeOutboundIPRanges***" annotation in Deployment file like follows.
+In order to access to the external service, there is some way to configure.
+For example, the original documentation of the [Control Egress Traffic](https://istio.io/docs/tasks/traffic-management/egress/) entry, it used Helm packaging tool.

+However we can configure directly to the metadata for  "***traffic.sidecar.istio.io/includeOutboundIPRanges***" annotation in Deployment file like follows.

 ```
 apiVersion: apps/v1